-The line graph above shows a trend break in 2013.
-The trend break coincides when Islamic banks in Malaysia begun segregating investment accounts from deposit accounts in 2013 as per the requirement of the Islamic Financial Service Act 2013 (IFSA).
+Figure 5.1.4 Line graph of a Unit Root with Break Test for INVESTMENT the Islamic Financial Service Act 2013 (IFSA).
 Under the Act from 30 June 2015 deadline mudharabahtype of accounts were converted into investment accounts.
 The implication of the requirement is that investment account is risk-absorbing.
 Investment accounts are not guaranteed for principal and profit by Islamic banks, and Islamic banks are not required under the Act to hold regulatory capital against asset funded by accounts.